Understand the science behind video engagement and its measurement

-For instance, videos that are just a minute long have the highest viewer retention up to the 30-second mark, with 80% retentionship, while relatively long videos that drag on for 5-10 minutes have just over 50% retention, according to data from Cincopa.
+Videos that are just a minute long have the highest viewer retention up to the 30-second mark, with 80% retention; while relatively long videos that drag on for 5-10 minutes have just over 50% retention, according to data from Cincopa.

-Even better, if your videos are broken down into more specific categories, you can study each one of them individually and find out which content interests your users the most.
+Better yet, if your videos are broken down into more specific categories, you can study each one of them individually and find out which content interests your users the most.
 If any ads appear at any point of the video, you can also use their completion rates to measure the effectiveness of your video.

-How do people interact with the video and its content?
+How do people interact with your video?

-Here, the kind of interactions you want to measure is entirely up to you.
-However, it’s more advisable to use metrics like video rewatches, player, resizing, and other such metrics over social media analytics.
-There’s no harm in using them if you’re confident they won’t break anything in your final report.
+Here, the kind of interactions you want to measure are entirely up to you.
+However, it’s advisable to use metrics like video rewatches, player-related actions, resizing, and other such metrics over social media analytics.
+There’s no harm in using them if you’re confident they won’t disrupt your final report.

 Create segments of your videos using collected metrics

-To promote the products, it creates a few product videos and uses them on the detail pages.
-They can then use the viewership segmentation metric, and find out that, on average, higher completion rates of videos correlate with higher conversion rates.
-People who complete watching the video have as much as 50% conversion rates than those who don’t watch the video at all.
+To promote the products, it creates a few product videos and uses them on its detail pages.
+The ecommerce store can then use the viewership segmentation metric, and find out that, on average, higher completion rates of videos correlate with higher conversion rates.
+People who finish watching the video have completion rates that are 50% higher than those who don’t watch the video at all.

-This information can then be integrated into various forms of marketing campaigns such as paid advertising and social media outlets to bring in potential clients to your site.
+This information can then be integrated into various forms of marketing campaigns, such as paid advertising and social media outlets to bring in potential clients to your site.
 The video completion metric can be used to specifically target users who have completed about ¾ of the content or more.
 Various channels can then be tested, and whichever works for specific people can be used to increase eventual conversion rates.
-Once a user makes a purchase, the channel should be adapted accordingly.
+Once a user completes a purchase, the channel should be adapted accordingly.